 If you were injured in a car accident, it is perfectly normal to feel emotionally distraught, perhaps even traumatized.
 If you were at fault for the crash, other drivers involved can come out of their cars angrily screaming.
-Some of the vehicles may be wrecked and/or flipped over and have smoke coming out of them.
+Some vehicles may be wrecked and/or flipped over and have smoke coming out of them.
 In short, everything can seem like a total blur, especially if you are in an unfamiliar location.
 However, it is important not to freeze up and panic and know exactly what to do (and what not to do) in cases like these.

-Steps to Take if You Are Injured in a Car Accident
+Steps To Take If You Are Injured In A Car Accident

 Any rash decisions or failure to take certain precautions can carry severe legal consequences down the line.
 Below, a few things you should and should not do if you have been involved in a car accident.

-Do Not Leave the Scene
+Do Not Leave The Scene

 Never drive away from the scene of an accident, no matter how minor it is.
 This can cause severe legal issues, especially in the case of a hit-and-run.

 You should never overtly admit you were responsible for a car accident at the scene or afterward with your insurance provider.
 You can be honest about what happened without explicitly saying “It was all my fault.”